couchbaselabs/CouchbaseLiteViewer/README.md

 ## Features

+0. Browse the databases of all iOS apps in the Simulator, and all Mac apps.
 1. Open any Couchbase Lite database file on a reachable filesystem
 2. View all documents including revision IDs and sequence numbers
 3. View and modify JSON properties of any document